Christian Healthcare Ministries Free

 We use Christian Healthcare Ministries for our healthcare-sharing needs and have been very happy with the program, so let’s dive in and talk about why you should get on board.

 Our Experience With CHM

 When Kelan and I decided we were going to leave our jobs, one of the biggest obstacles we had was finding a program to cover our medical expenses.

 We knew we wanted to stick with our money-making blogging career, and planned on having more children.

-So we signed up with the Gold Program and haven’t looked back!
+So we signed up with the Gold membership and haven’t looked back!

 From the time I had my first prenatal appointment until the last bill postpartum, I never once had to worry about any cost of bringing this new baby into the world.

 We could focus on recovery and newborn baby snuggles.
 I even submitted medical problems for our newborn daughter that were taken care of, giving us one less thing to worry about.